-Let $E := D \cup \{y\}$ .
+Let $E := D \cup \{y\}$.
 Obviously, the set E is a subset of the set A. Since the set D is a chain in the set A and since $x \leq y$ for all elements x of the set D, it follows that the set $E = D \cup \{y\}$ is also a chain.
-In particular, the set E is an element of the set D, in contradiction to the fact that the set D is a maximal element of the set D and that the set D is a proper subset of the set E.
+In particular, the set E is an element of the set \mathcal{D} , in contradiction to the fact that the set D is a maximal element of the set \mathcal{D} and that the set D is a proper subset of the set E.

-6.4 Remark.
+6.5 Remark.
 The axiom of choice and the Lemma of Zorn are equivalent in the following sense: The set theoretical axiomatic of Zermelo and Fraenkel consists of the following axioms:

 ZFC-0: Basic Axiom

 ZFC-1: Axiom of Extension

 ZFC-2: Axiom of Existence

 ZFC-3: Axiom of Specification

+ZFC-4: Axiom of Pairing

+ZFC-5: Axiom of Unions

+ZFC-7: Axiom of Powers

 ZFC-4: Axiom of Foundation

-ZFC-5: Axiom of Pairing

-ZFC-6: Axiom of Unions

-ZFC-7: Axiom of Powers

 ZFC-8: Axiom of Substitution

 ZFC-9: Axiom of Choice

 ZFC-10: Axiom of Infinity

-1 · 1 · /1

-These axioms are explained in the units The Mathematical Universe [Garden 2020a] (ZFC-0 to ZFC-4), Unions and Intersections of Sets [Garden 2020b] (ZFC-5 to ZFC-7), Families and the Axiom of Choice [Garden 2020e] (ZFC-8 and ZFC-9) and Successor Sets and the Axioms of Peano [Garden 2020f] (ZFC-10).
+These axioms are explained in the units The Mathematical Universe [Garden 2020a] (ZFC-0 to ZFC-3), Unions and Intersections of Sets [Garden 2020b] (ZFC-4 to ZFC-7), Families and the Axiom of Choice [Garden 2020e] (ZFC-8 and ZFC-9) and Successor Sets and the Axioms of Peano [Garden 2020f] (ZFC-10).

-In Theorem 6.3 we have deduced the Lemma of Zorn from Axioms ZFC-0 to ZFC-9 (in fact, we did not make use of the axiom of substitution (Axiom ZFC-8)).
+In Theorem 6.4 we have deduced the Lemma of Zorn from Axioms ZFC-0 to ZFC-9 (in fact, we did not make use of the axiom of substitution (Axiom ZFC-8)).
 Alternatively, we could have chosen the Lemma of Zorn as Axiom ZFC-9, and we could have deduced the axiom of choice from the Lemma of Zorn and the preceding axioms.

-In Unit Well Ordered Sets [nst-well-ordered-sets] we will show that every set can be endowed with a well ordering.
+In Unit Well Ordered Sets [Garden 2020g] we will show that every set can be endowed with a well ordering.
 This theorem is again equivalent to the axiom of choice.
 In Unit Well Ordered Sets we will prove the theorem about well orderings using the Lemma of Zorn, and we will show that the axiom of choice can be deduced from the theorem about well orderings.
 So, finally, we will obtain the following chain of conclusions:

-$\label{eq:axiom} Axiom \ of \ Choice \Rightarrow Lemma \ of \ Zorn \Rightarrow Theorem \ about \ Well \ Orderings \Rightarrow Axiom \ of \ Choice.$
+Axiom of Choice \Rightarrow Lemma of Zorn \Rightarrow Theorem about Well Orderings \Rightarrow Axiom of Choice.